-Setting Name Description Forward Collision Warning Sensitivity This setting will change the distance at which the Forward Collision Warning (FCW) alert sounds.
+Setting Name Description Forward Collision Warning Sensitivity - Located In Automatic Emergency Braking Sub-Menu This setting will change the distance at which the Forward Collision Warning (FCW) alert sounds.
 The "Medium" setting will have the FCW system signal when an object is in view, and the possibility of a collision is detected.
 The "Near" setting will have the FCW system signal when the object is closer to the vehicle.
 The "Far" setting will have the FCW system signal when an object is at a far distance from the vehicle.
-Forward Collision Warning This setting will turn the Forward Collision Warning system on or off.
+Forward Collision Warning - Located In Automatic Emergency Braking Sub-Menu This setting will turn the Forward Collision Warning system on or off.
 The "Off" setting will deactivate the FCW system.
 The "Warning Only" setting will provide only an audible chime when a collision is detected.
 The "Warning + Active Braking" setting will provide an audible chime and apply some brake pressure when a collision is detected.
-Pedestrian Emergency Braking This setting will turn the Pedestrian Emergency Braking system on or off.
+Pedestrian Emergency Braking - Located In Automatic Emergency Braking Sub-Menu This setting will turn the pedestrian emergency braking system on or off.
+LaneSense Warning This setting will change the distance at which the steering wheel will provide lane departure feedback.
+The available settings are "Early", "Medium", and "Late".
+LaneSense Strength This setting will change the strength of the steering wheel feedback during a lane departure.
+The available setting are "Low", "Medium", and "High".